airbnb/binaryalert/docs/source/uploading-files.rst

       'filepath'  # from the "observed_filenames" CarbonBlack metadata ]

-Once the downloader is enabled, you can either copy everything from CarbonBlack in one go, or you can `deploy <deploying.rst>`_ the downloader components and setup real-time invocations for every new binary.
+Once the downloader is enabled, you can either copy everything from CarbonBlack in one go, or you can `deploy <deploying.html>`_ the downloader components and setup real-time invocations for every new binary.

 Copy All Files